 There are nine exemptions from disclosure to prevent invasion of personal privacy, or harm to law enforcement investigations.

 In amending the Freedom of Information Act in 1986, Congress created a novel mechanism for protecting certain especially sensitive law enforcement matters, under subsection (c) of the Act.
 These three special protection provisions, referred to as record "exclusions," are reserved for certain specified circumstances.

 FOIA and public records acts provide any person the right to request access to the agency's records or information except to the extent the records are protected from disclosure by exemptions or exclusions (see above) contained in the law.

 After a request is submitted, a federal agency has 20 days to respond, most state and local governments have similar or even less response times.
 The initial response may be in the form of providing the records requested, acknowledging receipt of the request, asking for clarification of the information requested, or providing an estimated completion date.

-Because of the complex nature of FOI requests and the ever increasing array of data subject to requests, mishaps can and do happen.
+Because of the complex nature of FOIA requests and the ever increasing array of data subject to requests, mishaps can and do happen.

 An employee of the City of Atlanta is facing criminal charges following an order to delay a local tv-station’s public records request.
 “Openness and transparency in government are vital to upholding the public trust”, states State Attorney General Chris Carr who wants to send a clear message with these charges.